 CalHFA School Teacher and Employee Assistance Program

-The School Teacher and Employee Assistance Program provides down payment assistance to eligible first time homebuyers.
+The School Teacher and Employee Assistance Program provides up to 3.5% down payment assistance to eligible first time homebuyers.
 Eligible buyers must be employed at any K-12 California public or charter school, school district offices, and county or continuation schools.
 STEAP is available to all employees including teachers, administrators, school district employees, and support staff Members.